Homology Modeling of the mouse MDM2 protein

 Your goal is to create a model of the MDM2 mouse protein, in particular of its N-terminal region that binds the p53 trans-activation domain.
 So, where to start?

 The Uniprot database is an online resource offering access to all known protein sequences.
-Besides raw sequence data, Uniprot aggregates information from several other databases such as the The Worldwide PDB (wwPDB) that archives information about the 3D structures of proteins, nucleic acids, and complex assemblies and ensures that the PDB is freely and publicly available to the global community, NCBI Pubmed, KEGG, Pfam, and many others.
+Besides raw sequence data, Uniprot aggregates information from several other databases such as the Worldwide PDB (wwPDB) that archives information about the 3D structures of proteins, nucleic acids, and complex assemblies, NCBI Pubmed, KEGG, Pfam, and many others.
 The wwPDB itself consists of several sites that all provide access in their own way to the wwPDB core database together with various associated services: The Research Collaboratory for Structural Bioinformatics PDB (RCSB), PDB Europe (PDBe) and PDB Japan (PDBj), together with the Biological Magnetic Resonance Data Bank (BMRB) that collects NMR data.
 These features of Uniprot makes it an obvious go-to resource when looking for information on any protein.
 There are two collections of sequences: Swiss-Prot, whose entries undergo manual annotation and revision, and TrEMBL, where the annotation is unsupervised.
 Consequently, if the entry for a particular protein of interest belongs to Swiss-Prot, it will be marked by a golden star/icon meaning its contents are very likely (but not blindly!) reliable.

 Take the time to browse through the Uniprot page of mouse MDM2.
 The header of the page lists the protein, gene, and organism names for this particular entry, as well as its unique Uniprot accession code.
 On the left, below the header, there is a sidebar listing the several sections of the page.
 You can use these to navigate directly to the Structure section to verify if there are already published experimental structures for mouse MDM2.
 Fortunately, there aren’t any; otherwise this tutorial would end here.